Appeal Court Judge Reveals Harrowing Experience With Unknown Gunmen In Anambra

 The Presiding Judge of the Court of Appeal, Owerri Division, Justice Rita Pemu on Tuesday revealed her experience in the hands of kidnappers along the notorious Azia-Orsumoghu-Ihiala road in Anambra State.

-The judge was kidnapped on Sunday the 20th day of February, 2022, while traveling to Owerri from Benin City, at about 11am.
+The judge was kidnapped on Sunday the 20th day of February, 2022, while travelling to Owerri from Benin City, at about 11am.

 The road has been a major flashpoint for all manner of criminal activities including kidnapping and killings, allegedly perpetrated by unknown gunmen.